1. Introduction

 Those who violate this Policy may face disciplinary measures, including termination of employment.
 If any, ŞOK Employees may address their questions or concerns regarding this Policy directly to the Disciplinary Board or their own managers.

-9. Procedure to Handle Donations Offers
+9. Procedure to Handle Donations Proposals

-Donations requests can be made in writing or verbally.
+Donation requests can be made in writing or verbally.
 However, the relevant department/ŞOK Employee receiving the donation request must fill the form in Annex-1.
 The "Donation Request Evaluation Form" attached to Annex-1 is filled by the relevant department or ŞOK Employee who receives the donation request, and after the evaluation of the CEO or CFO, it is finally brought to the ŞOK Board of Directors and submitted for approval.